ansible/collection_migration/scenarios/newworld/README.md

-Translation from a prposed spreadsheet, not really in use.
+Translation from a proposed spreadsheet, not really in use.